DragonSenses/Algorithms/LeetCode/206-reverse-linked-list/problem.md

 ## Tip
 Redirect each node's `.next` pointer to reverse the chain, being mindful of edge cases like an empty list or a single node.

+---

+# Recursive Approach

+## **Intuition**

+The recursive strategy treats the problem as breaking down the list into smaller sublists.
+We recurse to the end of the list, then rewire the pointers on the way back.
+Each recursive call returns the reversed head of the sublist that starts at the next node, allowing the current node to link itself to the end of this reversed sublist.
+Think of it as a stack of deferred operations: we only start rewiring when we've hit the base case — an empty list or a single node.